Hard Power, Hard Cash

 Defense spending is entering an industrial phase.
 Across NATO and the Pacific, budgets are expanding and production lines are running at capacity.
 Foundries, avionics, and heavy-lift logistics are now the critical inputs for deterrence, and demand visibility stretches years ahead.
 The market is still focused on AI, but the more durable opportunity possibly sits in the companies rebuilding the physical infrastructure of defense.

-Ridire’s Hard-Power Basket (0.7% model portfolio weight) includes Bristow Group (VTOL), Hyundai Rotem (064350 KS), and Creotech Instruments (CRI PW), three firms positioned to compound through this defense industrial cycle.
+Hard-Power Basket includes Bristow Group (VTOL), Hyundai Rotem (064350 KS), and Creotech Instruments (CRI PW), three firms positioned to compound through this defense industrial cycle.
 Each represents a different layer of the rebuild: air mobility, armored transport, and orbital communications.

 Macro Context: The Industrialization of Deterrence